 A balloon dilator passed through the endoscope is often inflated within the confines of the stricture, thus opening the area and relieving the patient’s symptoms.
 Other types of dilators may also be passed although not through the endoscope.
 These are called Mallony or savory dilators in increasing sizes in order to break open the stricture.
 In either case, the patients are sedated and should not feel anything during the procedure.

 Treatment of a malignant stricture of the esophagus is available but can often be disappointing.
-If the malignancy is determined to be small and localized, without any spread beyond the esophagus, then a surgical repair is often opted for and may, on rare occasion cure the cancer.
+If the malignancy is determined to be small and localized, without any spread beyond the esophagus, then a surgical repair is often opted for and may, on rare occasions cure cancer.
 If the tumor is not curable, then often, palliative treatments are employed.
-These include chemotherapy, radiation therapy, esophageal dilation, laser treatments, injections, tumor probes or placement of an esophageal stent (wire mesh tube) to keep the esophagus open.
+These include chemotherapy, radiation therapy, esophageal dilation, laser treatments, injections, tumor probes, or placement of an esophageal stent (wire mesh tube) to keep the esophagus open.

 In any situation, the patient must work closely with his or her physician to decide what the best approach is for that individual.